 The partners chose to model the Memphis Police Department’s CIT program for several reasons:

 - It had a mobile crisis component

 - It possessed an emphasis on building relationships between law enforcement, mental health community and consumers.

 The program has lead to a greater understanding of mental illness on the part of officers.
-In turn, Consumers and Family Members have a greater understanding of law enforcement.
-Research has shown that the program aids consumers in getting the type of assistance that they need while ensuring the safety of all those involved.
+In turn, patients and Family Members have a greater understanding of law enforcement and law enforcement practices and protocols.
+Research has shown that the program aids patients in getting the type of assistance that they need while ensuring the safety of all those involved.

-For additional information you can click on the link below their photos to contact either Major Brian Wilson or Sergeant Charles Patillo:
+For additional information you can click on the names of the program coordinators to contact either Major Brian Wilson or Sergeant Charles Patillo: